 The two also interacted.
-Many of Sceptre’s TalkGold posts appear alongside Patryn’s in the same thread, either promoting or defending VFS Network, Midas Gold, or one of the other exchanges Patryn operated.
-(If you read my past article, there is also evidence to suggest that Cotten was the main operator for Midas Gold.)
+Many of Sceptre’s TalkGold posts appear alongside Patryn’s in the same thread, either promoting or defending VFS Network, Midas Gold, or one of the other exchanges that Patryn operated.
+(There is also evidence to suggest that Cotten, not Patryn, was the main operator for Midas Gold.)

 On September 29, 2012, “Patryn” responds to someone complaining about Midas Gold keeping their money.
 (This was not unusual, by the way.
 There were many complaints about Midas Gold withholding customer funds.
 See here, here and here.)

 “To the best of my knowledge, both of us have been responding to your emails.
 You sent me five emails yesterday demanding that I hurry up and resolve this issue.
 Your issue will be resolved ASAP.
 Unfortunately, I cannot force the banks to speed up their investigation process.”

 In the same thread, Sceptre replies to “Patryn,” almost mocking the customer.

 “lol, I’m surprised you’re willing to help him.
 You offer your dispute resolution for free, and he thanks you by spamming your inbox and complaining that you don’t reply while you’re sleeping.”

 In September 2012, a poster asks, “I am looking for a LR Exchanger into HD-Money.”
 (Basically, the poster wants to convert one digital currency, Liberty Reserve, into another, without having to go through fiat).
 Sceptre replies, “For this type of trade I would use ecashworldcard.”
 Patryn follows by posting a link to his HD-Money site, which lists Ecash World Card as an offering.